amzn/selling-partner-api-docs/guides/use-case-guides/notifications-use-case-guide-v1.md

 Associate an event bus with your partner event source.
 For definitions, see [Terminology](#terminology).

-1. Go to the go to [Amazon EventBridge](https://console.aws.amazon.com/events) and sign into the AWS console using the AWS Account ID that you specified when you called the **createDestination** operation in  [Step 1.
+1. Go to [Amazon EventBridge](https://console.aws.amazon.com/events) and sign into the AWS console using the AWS Account ID that you specified when you called the **createDestination** operation in  [Step 1.
 Create a destination](#step-1-create-a-destination).

 2. In the console, ensure that the AWS region that you specified when you called the **createDestination** operation is selected.